markdingo/fad/README.md

 date**.
 The **activity date** is derived from the date-time-modified of the most recently modified entry *within* each directory.

-`fad` differs from "`find -mtime`" and "`find -newer`" in that it analyses activity *within* each directory to confer an **activity date** on the parent as opposed to only comparing the directory's date-time-modified against a fixed age or file.
+`fad` differs from "find -mtime" and "find -newer" in that it analyses activity *within* each directory to confer an **activity date** on the parent as opposed to only comparing the directory's date-time-modified against a fixed age or file.

 The output lists directories in **activity date** order starting with the most recently active first.
 By way of example, if `fad` scans the following directory structure on